arpajus/Simple_Algorithms/README.md

 The solution for this problem: https://leetcode.com/problems/richest-customer-wealth/ The objective is to return the max money of the accounts.
 The input would be an array of double dimension like [1,2,3][4,5,6].
 Every row of the array is how accounts has one person and the number is the amount of money there are on the account.

+BinarySearch:
+The traditional algorithm to search an element on a sorted array using the Binary Search algorithm.
+This method improves the Time complexity having a O(log n) being n the numbers of elements on a array.